rikuf2/basic-csharp/src/content/part4/part4-3.md

 ```

 <Note>The exercise template comes with two files, names.txt and other-names.txt, which have the following contents.
 Do not change the contents of the files!</Note>

-<Note>The exercise expects you to have a string called names where you store the file!</Note>

 names.txt: